-Video production has always been a collaborative effort, and that’s not going to change as we embark on the journey of returning to work.
+Video production has always been a collaborative effort, and that’s not going to change as we return to work.
 Everyone involved—whether they’re crew members, clients, talent, or location representatives—needs to feel comfortable and safe during a shoot.

 The COVID-19 pandemic has challenged us to adapt, but as creatives, we are problem solvers by nature.
-We’ve been hard at work developing our strategy for returning to our office and, most importantly, returning to filming.
-Paying attention to the discussions among industry leaders, major studios, and unions, we’re developing ways to maintain safe practices for being on set.
+We put a lot of time and thought into our strategy for returning to our office and, most importantly, returning to filming.
+Paying attention to the discussions among industry leaders, major studios, and unions, we're developing ways to maintain safe practices for being on set.

-We will return to filming when public health officials deem it safe to occupy spaces together, and we will follow restrictions and guidelines that are announced.
-By staying up to date on developments in our industry, we’ll be prepared to adopt a new gold standard for operations.
+Now that public health officials deem it safe to occupy spaces together, we are returning to filming.
+We will always follow the most recent restrictions and guidelines that are announced.
+By staying up to date on developments in our industry, we have prepared a new gold standard for operations.

 That means virtual location scouts, filming outside (or finding ways to increase airflow in ample indoor locations), staggered scheduling of on-camera participants, using only boom microphones, proper sanitization of equipment before and after each shoot, and, of course, PPE.
 It’s not a one-size-fits-all approach, and because we are a small studio, we’re able to adapt quickly and personalize our strategy for every client.
 What won’t vary between shoots is our No. 1 priority: developing excellent content with everyone's safety at the forefront.

-As we all prepare for another transition, we want you to know we have a plan.
+As we continue to transition, we want you to know we have a plan.

 If you aren’t ready to jump back into live filming, we get it.
 We will continue creating content remotely and stay focused on preproduction details for your projects that were postponed.
-And when you’re ready, we’ll be here for you.
+And when you’re ready, we are here for you.